Natural Baby Life logo (480 x 130)

 • Try to place your baby on a clean blanket for tummy-time, rather than directly on a dirty floor.
 Keep your little one’s high chair, pack-and-play, and other toys clean and dirt-free.

-A musty odor coming from your baby is likely caused by Phenylketonuria, also called PKU.
+A musty odor coming from your baby may be caused by Phenylketonuria, also called PKU.
 This is a metabolic disorder that hurts the body’s ability to process the amino acid phenylalanine.
 This particular amino acid is found in most high-protein foods we eat (nuts, beans, eggs, dairy, meat, etc.) If an individual can’t process phenylalanine, the amino acid can accumulate in the body and cause health problems.

 A baby with PKU is likely to have a musty smell emanating from their sweat and/or urine, in addition to other symptoms.
 These symptoms don’t usually emerge until a baby is three months old, and some babies only show symptoms when they begin to eat solid foods.
-In addition to the musty smell, a baby with PKU might have,
+In addition to the musty smell, a baby with PKU might have:

 • Pale skin, eyes, or hair (due to a lack of melanin)